Undergraduate Courses for Qualified Pre-College Students

 Linear Algebra - AS.110.201

-Prerequisite: Grade of C- or better in AS.110.107 (Calculus II For Biological and Social Science) or AS.110.109 (Calculus II For Physical Sciences and Engineering) or AS.110.113 (Honors Single Variable Calculus) or AS.110.202 (Calculus II) or AS.110.302 (Differential Equations and Applications), or a 5 on the AP BC exam.
+Prerequisite: AS.110.107 (Calculus II for Biological and Social Science) or AS.110.109 (Calculus II for Physical Sciences and Engineering) or AS.110.113 (Honors Single Variable Calculus) or an Advanced Placement BC score of 5.

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
 Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.